Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

 Factory Reset Android TV

-You can factory reset Android TV when restarting doesn’t fix the remote not working issue.
-To reset your Android TV without a remote, you have to turn off your TV and long press the Power and Volume down buttons.
+If restarting doesn’t fix the remote not working issue, you can factory reset the Android TV.
+Unplug the Android TV from the power socket.
+Hold the Power and Volume Down buttons.
 Without releasing the buttons, reconnect the TV cable with the power source.

 Release the buttons only after the green light flashes on your TV; it might take 10-30 seconds.
-This process erases every data and application from your TV and resets it back to its default settings.
-So, after performing a factory reset, you have to re-program it.
+This process erases every data and application from your TV and resets it to its default settings.
+So, after performing a factory reset, you have to re-program the remote.

 Update Android TV

-Android TV will have many temporary malfunctions if not updated regularly.
-This might be the reason why it is not responding to the remote command.
-In such cases, you must update the Android TV firmware using the Google TV app or any other third-party universal remote apps available on your Smartphone.
-After updating, try accessing your TV with the remote control.
+If not updated regularly, Android TV will have many temporary malfunctions.
+This might be why it is not responding to the remote command.
+In such cases, you must update the Android TV firmware using the Google TV app or any other third-party universal remote apps available on your smartphone.
+After updating, operate your TV with the remote control.

 Use the Google TV remote app

-1. Install the Google TV remote app on your Android or iOS device.
+1. Install the Google TV remote app on your Android or iPhone.

 3. Hit the remote icon at the bottom right corner of the screen.